Westmount Here & There

 Budgeting Basics 2: Protect Your Money and Online Resources

 Video (35 minutes) with computer instructor Liz Perrin.
-She discusses online consumer resources and gives pointers for guarding against scams and fraud.
+She discusses online consumer resources and provides tips for protecting against scams and fraud.

 Budgeting Basics